ramiruhayel/development-environment/README.md

    GITHUB_ACCOUNT_NAME=john_doe_github_account
    GITHUB_PERSONAL_ACCESS_TOKEN=123456789 # <--- Use the `bootcamp-personal-access-token` you created earlier

-   # Path to 'code' directory
+   # Path to 'code' directory.
+   # The path will look different depending on your OS:
+   # Windows: /c/Users/johndoe/code
+   # MacOS: /home/johndoe/code
+   # Linux: /home/johndoe/code
+   #
    CODE_PATH=/home/johndoe/code # <--- Make sure there is no trailing / e.g. ../code NOT ../code/

    # DO NOT CHANGE THIS VALUE!!